-1. Are you calling about a recently magazine radio or TV promotion (press 1)
+1. Are you calling about a recent magazine radio or TV promotion (press 1)

 2. Are you a customer calling about an existing order (press 2)

-If you don't chose an option you are disconnected!
+If you don't choose an option you are disconnected!
 Pressing zero for an operator doesn't work either.
-For a company that claims to have several hundred people in the organization (BBB statistics) I wasn't happy with their lack of easy customer support.
+For a company that claims to have several hundred people in the organization (BBB statistics), I wasn't happy with their lack of easy customer support.

 How To Return Formula 1